adobe/aepsdk-media-ios/Documentation/AEPMedia.md

 Creates a media tracker instance that tracks the playback session.
 The tracker created should be used to track the streaming content, and it sends periodic pings to the media analytics backend.

 {% hint style="info" %}
-If used MobileCore.resetIdentities() in the implementation, existing tracker will stop sending pings.
-A new tracker will need to be created for generating media session.
+If called MobileCore.resetIdentities() in the implementation, existing tracker will stop sending pings.
+A new tracker will need to be created for generating a new media session.
 {% endhint %}

 **Syntax**